AccelerateNetworks/PagingServer/README.rst

 a JACK_ sound server routing audio to whatever sound cards and speaker sets.

 It picks up calls, plays klaxon on speakers, followed by the announcement made in that call.
+Music plays in-between announcements.

-Script controls both PJSUA and JACK to make them work to that effect.
+Script controls PJSUA and JACK to make them work to that effect.

 .. contents::